The Andy Williams Show (album): Song information

-The Carpenters recording of "(They Long to Be) Close to You" spent six weeks at number one on Billboard magazine's Easy Listening chart and four weeks in the top spot on the Billboard Hot 100, reached number six on the UK singles chart, received Gold certification from the Recording Industry Association of America, and earned The Carpenters a Grammy in the category of Best Contemporary Vocal Performance by a Duo, Group or Chorus.
+The Carpenters recording of "(They Long to Be) Close to You" spent six weeks at number one on Billboard magazine's Easy Listening chart and four weeks in the top spot on the Billboard Hot 100, reached number six on the UK singles chart, received Gold certification from the Recording Industry Association of America, and earned The Carpenters a Grammy Award in the category of Best Contemporary Vocal Performance by a Duo, Group or Chorus.
 "Joanne" by Michael Nesmith & The First National Band reached number 21 pop and number six Easy Listening.
 "Never My Love" earned Gold certification for The Association, who took the song to number two on the Hot 100.

 Bread's "Make It with You" enjoyed a week at number one on the pop chart, reached number four Easy Listening and number five in the UK, and was awarded Gold certification.
 Simon & Garfunkel got as high as number 18 on the Billboard Hot 100 with "El Condor Pasa (If I Could)" and took the song to number six Easy Listening.
 "Snowbird" by Anne Murray spent six weeks at number one Easy Listening and made it to number eight pop, number 10 Country, and number 23 UK before becoming her first Gold record.